Soechi Lines is a shipping company which offer end-to-end solutions and is engaged in two core business segments: shipping and shipyard.

 Unlike the shipping business, revenue in the shipyard business can be more erratic.
 Shipbuilding revenues will depend on the number of ships being built, as SOCI uses a percentage of completion method to recognise revenues for shipbuilding.
 It will also depend on the contracts SOCI is able to secure.
 For example, in 2017, SOCI’s 2017 shipbuilding revenues comes from the building of 7 ships, down 1 ship compared to 2016.
 As a result, shipbuilding revenues fall.

 The Repairs & Maintenance business is a high-margin business with less risk, which will be a source of future recurring income.
 Currently, SOCI is in the process of searching new contracts for Repairs & Maintenance, whilst testing out and improving their shipping repairs capabilities by docking their own ships.
-As a result, we can expect future revenue growth from this segment.
+Management expects the Repairs & Maintenance business to be fully operational by 2020.

 Currently, Indonesia is still short of repair and maintenance areas for ships, which causes many ships to dock overseas.
 In addition, with the growth in number of Indonesian-flag vessels due to support from the Indonesian government, the shipyard business can be a potentially successful venture if executed well.